On this page:

-The doctor may take a sample of the tissue in your larynx, called a biopsy.
-Your doctor tests the tissue to see if it is cancer.
+The doctor may send you for scans and take a sample of the tissue in your larynx, called a biopsy.
+Your doctor tests the tissue to see if it is cancerous.

-Radiation and chemotherapy can cause problems with your voice, too.
-You may have a sore throat, dry mouth, mouth sores, and problems breathing.
+Radiation and chemotherapy can cause changes such as a hoarse voice, sore throat, dry mouth, mouth sores, and problems breathing.
 You may also have some trouble swallowing.
 Some of these side effects go away after treatment is over.

 The SLP will talk to you about your larynx and how surgery will change it.
 You will learn more about what will happen after surgery and what communication options you have.
 You and your family can discuss your options and treatment plan with the SLP.

 Right after surgery, you will not be able to talk.
-The SLP can give you paper and a pen or picture board to help you tell others what you need.
+The SLP can give you paper and a pen, a dry-erase board, or a picture board to help you tell others what you need.
+In addition, you can use technology such as phones or tablets to type messages or to generate electronic speech.
 As you heal, the SLP will work with you to find a new way to produce voice.
-There are three primary options:
+There are three main options:

-Artificial Larynx.
 You can use an electronic device that vibrates when turned on.
 You put the device against your neck or put a small tube in your mouth.
-Many people use this type of device first.
-You need to practice speaking clearly so others understand you.
-Your voice will sound mechanical.
+Many people use this type of device first and may need to practice with an SLP in order to speak clearly.

-Tracheoesophageal Puncture, or TEP.
-This is a long-term way to talk after a laryngectomy.
-It is often done during the surgery but can happen later.
+The tracheoesophageal puncture is a procedure that can be done either during the main cancer surgery or later.
 The surgeon makes a hole between your airway and your esophagus.
-A small valve goes into this hole.
-You breathe air in from the hole in your neck and cover the hole up.
-The air goes through the valve into the esophagus.
+A small one-way speaking valve goes into this hole.
+You breathe air in through the hole in your neck (stoma).
+You may use a “hands-free device,” or you may cover the hole up with a finger when you want to talk.
+When creating your voice, air from your lungs goes through the valve into the esophagus.
 The esophagus vibrates, and you use that to make sounds through your mouth.
-Your SLP will fit the valve, called a prosthesis, and show you how to care for it.
+Your SLP will fit the valve, called a prosthesis, and will show you how to use and care for it.